HiddenAbilitree/gmu-guesser/README.md

 # GMU Guesser

-GMU Guesser, written with React, TypeScript, is a fun twist on the popular webbrowser game GeoGuesser.
+GMU Guesser, written with React in TypeScript is a fun twist on the popular webbrowser game GeoGuesser.
 Players are dropped in a random location within the GMU Campus, and they must figure out where they are located on a map.
 There will be 3 rounds, each with a different environment.
 The closer your guess is to the actual location, the more points you score!

 # Local Hosting